MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 5-8/README.md

 # :checkered_flag: End assignments

 In the next few weeks of the module you are going to work on the end assignments.
 There are two assignments that each work with an AI.
-The assignments are very similar, in both cases the drone Has to follow a set of colored traffic cones to the finish.
-The difference is what the drone does when it detects the colored traffic cones.
+The assignments are very similar, in both cases the drone Has to follow a set of <span style="color:orangered">orange</span> traffic cones to the finish.
+The difference is what the drone does when it detects the <span style="color:orangered">orange</span> traffic cones.

 ## :golf: Follow the traffic cones